 Right now, we are frogs in the proverbial pot of water on the stove.
 The water’s been warming slowly but now it’s about to boil.
 Those of us who are still intensely and passionately alive to the topic are jumping up and down, frustrated, scared, screaming out for all the other frogs to get it.
 And so we should be.
 There is no other way to be but so blunt.
 As David Suzuki says:

-In the past few weeks, the erstwhile moderate and ameliorating climate scientists have hit the panic button.
+In October 2018, the erstwhile moderate and ameliorating climate scientists have hit the panic button.
 They are using the words genocide, apocalypse and dire.
 They.
 Are.
 Freaking.
 The F*ck.
 Out.
-We need to, too.

-I’ve been sharing some of the emergency signals over the past fortnights since the United Nations’ scientific advisory board, the Intergovernmental Panel on Climate Change (IPCC), issued their “dire” warning.
-The report is based on more than 6000 cited studies, written by 91 authors from 40 countries and is a collective scream, never heard before from such a body.
+The alarm stems from the United Nations’ scientific advisory board’s Intergovernmental Panel on Climate Change (IPCC) report, which officially, categorically issued a “dire” warning.
+The report is based on more than 6000 cited studies, written by 91 authors from 40 countries and pivots from the Paris agreement targets.
+It is a collective scream, never heard before from such a body.
 I’m sorely tempted to inject hyperbole and exclamation points.
 But we’re numb to such things.
 Aren’t we.
+Simply know this:

 That 1.5 C temperature increase goal that the scientists are trying to get everyone to agree to?
-Yeah, well, to have even a vague chance of hitting it, the whole world will have to halve emissions by the time said toddlers hit high school (2030) and be reduced to zero CO2 emissions by 2050.
+Yeah, well, to have even a vague chance of hitting it, the whole world will have to halve emissions by the time young kids today hit high school (2030), and be reduced to zero CO2 emissions by 2050.
 Alarmed?
 It gets worse.
-All the scenarios that the IPCC could come up with to limit warming to 1.5 C rely on some kind of “carbon-dioxide removal”, essentially, technologies to suck CO2 out of the air (while we cut back on the emissions).
-Oh.
-But.
-This technology doesn’t exist.
+All the scenarios that the IPCC could come up with to limit warming to 1.5 C rely on some kind of “carbon-dioxide removal”, essentially technologies to suck CO2 out of the air (while we cut back on the emissions).
+But, shit! such technology doesn’t exist.
 And is decades from coming to fruition.
-Shit.

-- Ten million (conservative figure) people will be living in permanent inundation.
+- In just 20 years from now, at least 10 million people will be living in permanent inundation.
 That is, they’ll be under water.
 Think Rio de Janeiro, Miami, Osaka.

-- 99% of coral reefs will be dead, including the Great Barrier Reef
+- 99% of coral reefs will be dead, including the Great Barrier Reef.
+Gone.
+Forever.
+Got young kids or grandchildren.
+Think about this.

 “Even if every country met the commitment it made in the Paris Agreement, the temperature would still increase to 3 degrees above pre-industrial levels by the end of the century.”